 Its easy once you get the idea...

-Just because a vintage slip has a size label, that doesn’t mean it is actually that stated size!
-Vintage size labels are notoriously inaccurate, so in the end it’s best to ignore them.
+Just because a vintage slip or petticoat has a size label, that doesn’t mean it is actually that stated size!
+Vintage size labels are notoriously inaccurate, so in the end it is definitely best to ignore them and measure instead.
 It is not the least bit unusual to find slips in my stock with size labels showing 3 or even 4 sizes out from what they really should be!
 You are buying a virtually unique piece, just for you, so you should make absolutely sure that it fits like it was made especially for you.

 Vintage nylon slips are usually sold by bust size, so in this article we will show you the easiest way to find what your bust size is.
 Once you know your bust size, buying the right size of vintage underwear becomes easy and reliable.

 Q – How do you measure the bust of your vintage slips and how can I find my bust size using an existing garment?